TestardR/interview/README.md

 Server side, I would separate unit tests from functional tests.
 It is better practice and unit tests should be runnable from outside the docker architecture.

+Furthermore, I would look for a way to test that my background task is run everytime it is expected to.